milosdavidovic/blog.io/_posts/2017-09-04-avoiding-null-in-csharp-code.md

    		null); // We don't want to give discount on jackets }
 ```
 Passing null instead of discount object will cause ArgumentNull exception when calling Apply, so now the code will branch on the null check to avoid this.
 One solution to this problem is to introduce the null object => Class that will implement the same interface like real objects, but it will behave like null eg. it will do nothing.
-In our example it will just return regular price with no discount, same behaviour like we had with null, but the code looks a lot cleaner.
+In our example it will just return regular price with no discount, same behaviour like we had before, but the code looks a lot cleaner.

 ```csharp
 public class NoDiscount : IDiscount